dnsviz/dnsviz/README.md

 ```
 $ sudo dnf install python3-dns python3-pygraphviz python3-m2crypto
 ```
-(Note that as of Fedora 33, the latest version of M2Crypto is 0.35.2.
-If you would like support for DNSSEC algorithms 15 (Ed25519) and 16 (Ed448), you will need to install M2Crypto using `pip3`.
+(Note that as of Fedora 33 / RHEL 8 / CentOS 8, the latest version of M2Crypto is 0.35.2.
+If you
+would like support for DNSSEC algorithms 15 (Ed25519) and 16 (Ed448), you will
+need to install M2Crypto using `pip3`.
 For example, see [installation to a virtual environment](#installation-in-a-virtual-environment).)